Skip to main content

 We skipped racing-style gaming chairs and fixed-lumbar Amazon specials with fake reviews.
 Each pick is a task-chair-category product with adjustable arms and proper tilt mechanisms.

 Steelcase Series 1 is the credible mid-premium step before Herman Miller territory.
-Sihoo M102C frequently appears in ergonomic roundups for adjustment range at mid-tier pricing.
+SIHOO M57 offers a broad adjustment range at mid-tier pricing.
 HON Ignition 2.0 carries commercial pedigree at a price that keeps budget buyers out of no-name chairs.

 We excluded bulky executive chairs with fixed headrest wings that collide with monitor arms on shallow desks.